deanlandolt/bytewise/README.md

 Encoding and decoding is surely slower than the native `JSON` functions, but there is plenty of room to narrow the gap.
 Once the serialization stabilizes a C port should be straitforward to narrow the gap further.

+### Streams

+Where this serialization should really shine is streaming.
+Building a from stream from individually encoded elements should require little more than strait concatenation, and parsing a stream would be the same as parsing an array.

+It's not typically useful for each and every array (and object) to be emitted as a stream, but it's not always the case that a stream purely consists of elements in a top-level array.
+There can be other "pivot points" where streams make sense.
+For instance, an array of records might be sensible to stream... but what if the record has a field that could be quite large (say, the binary contents of an image)?
+It should be possible to add a handler for this field in the parser, and when it reaches this kind of path it will emit a stream.
+The handler could have water-mark hints for how to break up the elements.
+If the value targeted to stream is a `String` or `Buffer` we'd have to be careful with unescaping, and for `Strings` specifically we'd also have to ensure we don't hack up multibyte characters.

+Alternatively we could define another bit for collections -- the *streaming* bit -- that lets the creator dictate what values are intended to stream.
+Of course, in order to avoid buffering all streams the consumer would still have to handle all streams during parsing.
+Still, this does seem like a real characterization flag for collection types, and like the *unique* flag, it shouldn't affect the global type sort so it should appear in the trailer bit.
+This would mean we'd need to steal another few bits in the flat sequence escapement, which isn't much of a problem.
+Worse, it would mean in order to tell when the stream bit is set the whole stream would have needed to be buffered, but this may not be such a bad thing, considering we'd need a pre-defined handler in order to avoid buffering anyway.

+With a sensible path language we could combine these two approaches.
+During parsing consumers could add a general handler is given the path and a stream instance every time a stream collection is hit.
+A consumer could also handlers specific to particular paths, the handler only being called when the path matches, and the underlying value is coerced into a stream, regardless of what type it is (though it may not make sense to bother building streams for scalar types).
+This could be a special case of a more general path handler that doesn't do stream coercion.
+If handlers are added no final parsed value may be needed, in which case no callback should be passed to the parser.
+Or all of these approaches could be combined -- stream handlers, path handlers, and a fully parsed value passed to the callback when complete.

 ## License